LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

 Term and goal expansion of a source file during its compilation is performed by using *hook objects*.
-A hook object is simply an object implementing the :ref:`expanding <apis:expanding/0>` built-in protocol, defining clauses for the term and goal expansion hook predicates.
+A hook object is simply an object implementing the :ref:`expanding <apis:expanding/0>` built-in protocol and defining clauses for the term and goal expansion hook predicates.

 To compile a source file using a hook object, we can use the :ref:`hook <flag_hook>` compiler flag in the second argument of the